ProsperityMC/Prosperity-Website/content/wiki/optifine-alternatives.md

 If you have taken the time to read through the suggestions here, or have compiled this list of mods yourself, you may be wondering why this has to be so difficult, when OptiFine can be installed in about 3 clicks.
 The answer is that there is no reason for it.

 It is my personal opinion that, if ever OptiFine were to fall out of use, the Fabric modding community needs to make an option that is as appealing and easy to use for the average person as OptiFine currently is.
-The mods exist to replace the majority of the mods features, with eqivilent or better results, the last obstacle is widespread adoption, and making the alternatives easy to use.
+The mods exist to replace the majority of the mods features, with equivalent or better results, the last obstacle is widespread adoption, and making the alternatives easy to use.